dpella/masterthesisproposals/2022/error_bounded_vs_unbounded.md

 # Goal of this thesis

-The goal of this thesis is to present analytical formulas for queries, like average, performed under an unbound notion of DP.
+The goal of this thesis is two fold:

+* It will present analytical formulas for queries like average performed under an unbound notion of DP.
 Such formulas will be conceived from a novel combination of DP-formulas and error analysis.
 If you are unfamiliar with error analysis, please refer to [An Introduction to error analysis](https://www.niser.ac.in/sps/sites/default/files/basic_page/John%20R.%20Taylor%20-%20An%20Introduction%20to%20Error%20Analysis_%20The%20Study%20of%20Uncertainties%20in%20Physical%20Measurements-University%20Science%20Books%20(1997).pdf).

+* The thesis will also present empirical evidence that such formulas work by performing testing.
+The idea being that this evidence can be used later by mathematician to prove the formulas analytically.

+To perform experiments, it requires to generate random datasets using the tool QuickCheck and use statistical methods to obtain enough confidence that the formulas are sound.